-James Ruse had been convicted of burglary in his native Cornwall.
-Initally he was sentenced to death, but the sentence was commuted to transportation.
-He arrived in Australia with the first fleet.
+Although James Ruse was Australia’s first free farmer, he began farming while still a convict.
+At the age of 23, Ruse had been convicted of burglary in his native Cornwall.
+Initially, he was sentenced to death, but the sentence was commuted to transportation.
+He arrived in Australia with the First Fleet.

 Ruse’s fortunes were mixed in the following decades.
-He held land grants on the Hawkesbury, at Bankstown and in Windsor but ended his days as an overseer for a Captain Brooks at Lower Minto.
-He died in 1834.
+He held land grants on the Hawkesbury, at Bankstown and in Windsor but floods devastated his farms and he struggled with heavy debt.
+He was obliged to find other work.
+He ended his days as an overseer for a Captain Brooks at Lower Minto.
+He died in 1834 in Campbelltown, Sydney.